Geophysical surveys for the seabed characterisation of offshore renewable energy sites

 Competitiveness, and therefore cost reduction, are hot topics for offshore wind energy players.
 In this context, preliminary geotechnical studies are particularly concerned because they are very expensive.
 They are crucial for the design of wind turbine foundations as they allow the mechanics of the seabed to be characterised.
 However, this type of study requires campaigns at sea with the deployment of coring machines to take soil samples which are then analysed in the laboratory.
 It is therefore necessary to develop alternatives to the sole use of geotechnics.

 To develop a new soil characterisation methodology based on a combination of geophysical and geotechnical data in order to make recommendations for use in the offshore wind sector.

-- Development of new methodologies for processing existing geophysical data
+- New methodologies for geophysical data processing

 Partners and funding

-The total project budget is €775K.
+The total project budget was €775K.

 Photo crédit: MAPPEM Geophysics